alexisc67/car-lane-lines/writeup.md

 ### Initial Setup

 Additional helper functions were created to facilitate development and testing of the pipeline.
 Two functions were added to load all the images in the source folder.
-The function '<load_images_from_folder>' loads all the images in a folder and send them to an array of images.
-The function '<load_images_from_folder_w_name>' loads the same into a dictionary.
+The function `load_images_from_folder` loads all the images in a folder and send them to an array of images.
+The function `load_images_from_folder_w_name` loads the same into a dictionary.
 This allows to load the filenames as well into the dictionary and use them to save processed files into an output directory.
 Files in the output directory are named with a postfix of '<_processed>'.

 Loading all the files allows me to show all the images while processing steps in the pipeline.
 All images are displayed vertically.